jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

     azure-sp-credentials: ${{ secrets.PREVIEW_AZURE_SP_CREDENTIALS }}
 ```

-A complete version of this caller workflow is available
+The complete version of this caller workflow is available
 [here](https://github.com/jpfulton/ng-resume/blob/main/.github/workflows/ci-and-cd-workflow.yml).

 ### A Complete View of the Refactoring Results